2025 Awards Categories

 Each member of the PMG may only submit one candidate per year.
 You must be a member of the PMG to submit a candidate for consideration.
 Candidates do not need to be members of the PMG for consideration.

 Given to a Property Master Guild member for humanitarian work outside of the craft of Property Master work.
 This work is defined as volunteer time spent elevating people in their community.
+Individuals may be submitted multiple times, but once someone has won a President's Award, they are no longer eligible to win another.